-POLSC 225 (3 credits) Goal Five

-Treaty Law and Tribal Sovereignty
+POLSC 225 (3 credits) | spring semester Treaty Law and Tribal Sovereignty

 This course is an introduction to treaty law and history and analysis of major treaties affecting the Anishinaabe nation.
 Course draws on actual treaty documents and on case law, which explicates those documents.
 Theory and practice of self-determination for indigenous peoples and tribal sovereignty are emphasized.
-Offered in Spring.
-POLSC 299 (1 - 3 credits)

-Special Topics in Political Science
+POLSC 299 (1 - 3 credits) | intermittent offering Special Topics in Political Science